IBM/aspera-cli/CONTRIBUTING.md

 Fill `~/some_secure_folder/test_env.conf` with system URLs and credentials for tests.

-Then tell where this file is located:
+Then, tell where this file is located:

 ```bash
 export ASPERA_CLI_TEST_CONF_FILE=~/some_secure_folder/test_env.conf